abdessamad-elamrani/abdessamad-elamrani.github.io/_posts/2024-12-09-Telcos-Workshop-Morocco.md

 The impact on cryptography, including the vulnerabilities of traditional encryption methods

-Strategies for transitioning to quantum-resistant cryptographic algorithms
+Strategies for transitioning to quantum-resistant cryptographic algorithms.

 ## Fortinet: A Trusted Partner in Security